Stress–strain curve: Stages

+Yield stress increases as strain rate increases.

 A schematic diagram for the stress–strain curve of low carbon steel at room temperature is shown in figure 1.
 There are several stages showing different behaviors, which suggests different mechanical properties.
 To clarify, materials can miss one or more stages shown in figure 1, or have totally different stages.

 Linear elastic region

 The first stage is the linear elastic region.
 The stress is proportional to the strain, that is, obeys the general Hooke's law, and the slope is Young's modulus.
 In this region, the material undergoes only elastic deformation.
 The end of the stage is the initiation point of plastic deformation.
 The stress component of this point is defined as yield strength (or upper yield point, UYP for short).

 Strain hardening region

 The second stage is the strain hardening region.
 This region starts as the stress goes beyond the yielding point, reaching a maximum at the ultimate strength point, which is the maximal stress that can be sustained and is called the ultimate tensile strength (UTS).
-In this region, the stress mainly increases as the material elongates, except that for some materials such as steel, there is a nearly flat region at the beginning.
+In this region, the stress mainly increases as the material elongates, except that for some materials, such as steel, there is a nearly flat region at the beginning.
 The stress of the flat region is defined as the lower yield point (LYP) and results from the formation and propagation of Lüders bands.
 Explicitly, heterogeneous plastic deformation forms bands at the upper yield strength and these bands carrying with deformation spread along the sample at the lower yield strength.
 After the sample is again uniformly deformed, the increase of stress with the progress of extension results from work strengthening, that is, dense dislocations induced by plastic deformation hampers the further motion of dislocations.
 To overcome these obstacles, a higher resolved shear stress should be applied.
 As the strain accumulates, work strengthening gets reinforced, until the stress reaches the ultimate tensile strength.